fpopic/hmo/lib/gtest-1.8.0/docs/V1_5_AdvancedGuide.md

 To use the event listener you have defined, add an instance of it to the Google Test event listener list (represented by class [TestEventListeners](../include/gtest/gtest.h#L929)
-- note the "s" at the end of the name) in your `main()` function, before calling `RUN_ALL_TESTS()`:
+- note the "s" at the end of the id) in your
+`main()` function, before calling `RUN_ALL_TESTS()`:
 ```
 int main(int argc, char** argv) {